 Hello everyone!
 I have an article to share with you today from a fellow blogger.
-If you are a new reader, please read my about page and my latest online income report - $12,100 in March Business Income.
+If you are a new reader, please read my about page and my latest online income report – $15,272 in September Online Income.

 When I first started taking more interest in personal finance, the learning was very theoretical.
 I used it all: personal finance blogs, money websites, podcasts, mainstream financial media, books, magazines, etc. Everything I read taught me something new.